vmware-labs/reconciler-runtime/README.md

 Deleting a resource that uses finalizers requires the controller to be running.

 > Note: [WithFinalizer](#withfinalizer) can be used in lieu of, or in conjunction with, [ChildReconciler](#childreconciler)#Finalizer.
 The distinction is the scope within the reconciler tree where a finalizer is applied.
-While a reconciler can define as many finalizer on the resource as it desires, in practice, it's best to minimize the number of finalizers as setting and clearing each finalizer makes a request to the API Server.
+While a reconciler can define as many finalizers on the resource as it desires, in practice, it's best to minimize the number of finalizers as setting and clearing each finalizer makes a request to the API Server.
 >
 > A single WithFinalizer will always add a finalizer to the reconciled resource.
 It can then compose multiple ChildReconcilers, as well as other reconcilers that do not natively support managing finalizers (e.g. SyncReconciler).
 On the other hand, the ChildReconciler will only set the finalizer when it is required potentially reducing the number of finalizers, but only covers that exact sub-reconciler.
 It's important the external state that needs to be cleaned up be covered by a finalizer, it does not matter which finalizer is used.